Anxiety: Anxiety vs. fear

 Anxiety is distinguished from fear, which is an appropriate cognitive and emotional response to a perceived threat.
-Anxiety is related to the specific behaviors of fight-or-flight responses, defensive behavior or escape.
+Fear is related to the specific behaviors of fight-or-flight responses, defensive behavior or escape.
 There is a false presumption that often circulates that anxiety only occurs in situations perceived as uncontrollable or unavoidable, but this is not always so.
 David Barlow defines anxiety as "a future-oriented mood state in which one is not ready or prepared to attempt to cope with upcoming negative events," and that it is a distinction between future and present dangers which divides anxiety and fear.
 Another description of anxiety is agony, dread, terror, or even apprehension.
 In positive psychology, anxiety is described as the mental state that results from a difficult challenge for which the subject has insufficient coping skills.

 Fear and anxiety can be differentiated into four domains: (1) duration of emotional experience, (2) temporal focus, (3) specificity of the threat, and (4) motivated direction.
-Fear is short-lived, present-focused, geared towards a specific threat, and facilitating escape from threat.
-On the other hand, anxiety is long-acting, future-focused, broadly focused towards a diffuse threat, and promoting excessive caution while approaching a potential threat and interferes with constructive coping.
+Fear is short-lived, present-focused, geared towards a specific threat, and facilitates escape from threat.
+On the other hand, anxiety is long-acting, future-focused, broadly focused towards a diffuse threat, and promotes excessive caution while approaching a potential threat and interferes with constructive coping.

 Joseph E. LeDoux and Lisa Feldman Barrett have both sought to separate automatic threat responses from additional associated cognitive activity within anxiety.

 Evolutionary perspectives

-Evolutionary psychiatry and Evolutionary psychology interprets anxiety as an evolved defence that helps organisms avoid potential threats; by design, such defenses can produce "false alarms" when the cost of a missed danger would be high (sometimes described as a "smoke‑detector" principle).
+Evolutionary psychiatry and evolutionary psychology interpret anxiety as an evolved defenses that helps organisms avoid potential threats; by design, such defenses can produce "false alarms" when the cost of a missed danger would be high (sometimes described as a "smoke‑detector" principle).
 Contemporary reviews stress that this framing does not treat anxiety disorders as adaptive, but rather as dysregulations or context‑insensitive activation of otherwise useful systems; the perspective is used for explanation and psychoeducation, not as a specific therapy.